k-dimple/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-public-cloud/install-on-openstack.md

 ## Setup

-Let's ensure that we have all of the packages installed before we begin.
-Most of these should be provided by your distribution already except for `qemu-utils`:
+Install all the required packages (most of them should be already provided by your distribution):

 ```bash
 sudo apt update
 sudo apt install wget xz-utils openssh-client qemu-utils
 ````

-In a new directory for this project, place your OpenStack RC file from the [Requirements](#requirements) section above.
-Source the credentials file.
-This will look something like:
+Place your OpenStack RC file in a new directory for this project.
+Set up the credentials by sourcing the file.
+Assuming the file is called `PROJECT-openrc.sh`, run:

 ```bash
 .
 PROJECT-openrc.sh
 ```

-Download the image and convert it to QCOW format:
+Download the Core image to be used and convert it to QCOW format so that it can be used with OpenStack:

 ```bash
 wget https://cdimage.ubuntu.com/ubuntu-core/24/stable/current/ubuntu-core-24-amd64.img.xz
 unxz ubuntu-core-24-amd64.img.xz
 qemu-img convert -c -O qcow2 ubuntu-core-24-amd64.img core24.qcow
 ```

-Now that we have the Ubuntu Core in a format we can use with OpenStack, we're ready to deploy.

 ## Deploy to OpenStack

-We're going to start by registering the image with OpenStack using the client you set up in the [Requirements](#requirements) section:
+Start by registering the image with OpenStack using the client you set up in the [Requirements](#requirements) section:

 ```bash
 openstack image create TEST-ubuntu-core24 --disk-format qcow2 --file core24.qcow --property hw_firmware_type=uefi --progress
 ```

-Use the `keypair create` subcommand to generate a new SSH key pair and save a copy to our working directory.
+Use the `keypair create` subcommand to generate a new SSH key pair and save a copy to the working directory.
 Test the key exists in our OpenStack instance with the `keypair list` subcommand:

 ```bash
 openstack keypair create TEST-ubuntu-core > key.pem
 openstack keypair list | grep TEST-ubuntu-core
 ```

-We need to secure the private file key.
-SSH will throw an error and ignore the key if its file permissions are too open, which they currently are.
-We don't need to modify this key in any way, so we will set the permissions as read-only for the owner:
+Secure the private file key, since SSH will throw an error and ignore the key if its file permissions are too open.
+Set the permissions as read-only for the owner:

 ```bash
 chmod 400 key.pem